-If we are intending to share what you have told us we will try to get in touch with you to let you know, before we share anything.
+If we are intending to share your redacted statement we will try to get in touch with you to let you know.
 We will normally tell you at least 14 days before the date we are intending to share the information.
-Please note, however, that notice will not be given where we are only sharing your name, and not what you have told us e.g. where we need to recover records in order to progress our investigations.
+Please note, however, that notice will not be given where we are only sharing your name and not what you have told us, for example where we need to recover records in order to progress our investigations.
 Further information about sharing names is provided later in this factsheet.

-If, at that stage, or at any time before then, you do not want your evidence to be shared by us, you need to apply to us for a restriction order, explaining why you do not want that to happen, as soon as possible.
+If you do not want us to share your redacted statement, you need to apply to us for a restriction order as soon as possible, explaining why you do not want us to share it.

-More information on restriction orders, including the application form, are in our protocol on restriction orders.
+More information on restriction orders, including the application form, is in our protocol on restriction orders.
 Our witness support team can post or email you a copy if you prefer.
-Please explain in your application form the reasons why you are asking us not to share your evidence and/or any information you have provided to us, and who your concerns relate to i.e. the organisation that was responsible for your care and/or any person you have named as having been an abuser.
+Please explain in your application form the reasons why you are asking us not to share your evidence and/or any information you have provided to us, and who your concerns relate to, that is the organisation that was responsible for your care and/or any person you have named as having been an abuser.

 The Chair will consider your application and make a decision.
-If you apply for an order, no sharing will take place until your application has been decided.
+If you apply for a restriction order, no sharing will take place until your application has been decided.

-Please note that you do not need to apply for a restriction order to be anonymous when giving evidence or when your statement is published, because that is already provided for by the Chair's General Restriction Order.
+Please note that you do not need to apply for a restriction order to be anonymous when giving evidence or when your statement is published, where that is already provided for by the Chair's General Restriction Order.